FIRST—HOW TO ENTER

 1. Any number of entries may be made with one registration.
 Make sure to write down your Username and Password and keep it in a secure place.

 2. Submit your design entries.
 Each submission is made at your registration page.
 You may enter as many pieces as you would like, but only one design or series per submission.

 Where the Upload form asks for Designer or Team Leader name, some people want to emphasize their whole team.
 In that case, write “Design Team” in those fields.
 Then, put all your team members into space on the form provided for additional team members.
 If you are a Spark Winner or Finalist, we will be happy to list all team members in subsequent materials and certificates, after the competition closes.

 4. Entrants will initially upload at least three (1 MB maximum size each) images of their work for Phase 1.
+As many as 5 images may be uploaded.
+They may be photos of the work, slides or graphics from a Powerpoint, charts, graphs, certifications, etc.—whatever helps tell your story.
 They should be 8 inches (200mm) in height or more.
 The images may be portrait or landscape.
 They must be a JPG file.
 All files should be RGB.
 At least one of the images must be completely free of any text, call-out lines, boxes or blurbs, and ideally, float on a white background.

 DESIGN DESCRIPTION & QUESTIONS

 Entrants will also supply a 75-word, short description (synopsis), and Finalists answer a series of questions about the designs.
 All entry descriptions must be in English.
 For your description or mission statement, please start with a headline.
 We recommend a straight, non-sales, non-marketing, non-PR description of your design’s merits, applicability and cognizance of our Criteria.
 Spark reserves the right to edit these descriptions (and the images) for clarity and/or reasonable standards of good taste.